bienflorencia/rBiodiversidata/Hotspots Tetrapods/README.md

     ## 2 SR          0.257   -0.00508  6.73 1.66e-11

-Given we found positive autocorrelation for our data, the correlations were conducted using a corrected Pearson’s correlation for spatial autocorrelation, correcting the degrees of freedom of the analyses given the positive autocorrelation structure of the data
+Given we found positive autocorrelation for our data, the correlations need to be conducted using a corrected Pearson’s correlation for spatial autocorrelation, correcting the degrees of freedom of the analyses

     modified.ttest(Amphibia_25.nonzero$NR, Amphibia_25.nonzero$SR, XY, nclass = 10)